ergoplatform/oracle-core/README.md

 # Oracle Core
 The oracle core is the off-chain component that oracles who are part of an oracle pool must run.
-This oracle core provides an HTTP interface for submitting datapoints to and will automatically generate and post transactions, thereby participating in the oracle pool protocol without any extra work by the oracle.
+This oracle core provides a HTTP interface for submitting datapoints and will automatically generate/post transactions thereby participating in the oracle pool protocol without any extra work by the oracle operator.

 The current design does not include bootstrapping of the oracle pool.
 This must be done separately.

-Do note, that the oracle core requires the user to have access to a full node in order to perform UTXO-set scanning.
-Also, each oracle core is designed to work with a single oracle pool.
+Do note, that the oracle core requires the user to have access to a full node wallet in order to create txs & perform UTXO-set scanning.
+Furthermore each oracle core is designed to work with only a single oracle pool.
 If an operator runs several oracles in several oracle pools, a single full node can be used, but several instances of oracle cores must be run (and set with different api ports).

+## Roadmap
+1. Define basic requirements/structure of the oracle core.
+2. Implement functions for all core <-> full node interactions.
+3. Build tiny CLI which allows for manual testing of oracle pool protocol using the interaction functions.
+4. Build automated logic into the oracle core for interacting with the oracle pool on-chain/building txs.
+(Using placeholder data)
+5. Build the HTTP API which operators can use to submit data & check the status of their oracle core.

+## Initial Design Notes

 ### Potential HTTP API Endpoints